kennethslee613/picoCTF2018-solutions/crypto/SpyFi/README.md

 Block 3 in this case came out to be `'db54f3a3575e26c63c0e12434c4d4aaa'`, which is different from the previous block 3's we found, meaning that the block size is indeed 16.

-Now we can move on to actually breaking this encrytpion!
+Now we can move on to actually breaking this encryption!

 ## Breaking the Encryption